 James Pegrum's not-so-colossal Colossus Mark 2

-El Reg had a chat with James earlier this year, when he explained that his Colossus and other historical dioramas started with "some builds based on the story of Boadicea, and from there it just started to grab my imagination". ®
+He told El Reg: "I started doing some builds based on the story of Boadicea, and from there it just started to grab my imagination."